Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Wood Treehouse, Tree FOrts, Play houses & Garden Retreats Pavilions, Garden Furniture & Accessories Articles about Wood Outdoor Projects Specialties of a Wood Craftsman About Me and How I Work

-To help you be a well informed buyer, I've outlined below what you should look for in an estimate and contractor.
-My design guides and "ball park" prices give you a good idea how much your custom wood arbor, pergola, patio cover, fence, gate, deck, or tree house should cost.
+To help you be well informed and hire the right builder, I've outlined below what you should look for in an estimate and contractor.
+My design guides and price ranges (see arbors, decks, fences, gates, treehouses) give you a good idea how much your custom wood arbor, pergola, patio cover, fence, gate, deck, or tree house should cost.

 Free vs. Paying For An Estimate